 cheers, and good reading ~

-I assign these three as required reading in my entrepreneurship classes at UC Berkeley.
-I think these 3 core books should be on the bookshelf of every serious entrepreneur and innovator (and not just those of the startup variety, corporate innovators and entrepreneurs too!).
+I assign these three as required reading in my entrepreneurship classes at UC Berkeley, and with executives around the world.
+These are three books that need to be on the bookshelf of every serious entrepreneur and innovator (and not just those of the startup variety, corporate innovators and entrepreneurs take note as well).

 Guy Kawasaki, 2015